105 years of history

 Despite the emphasis on tradition, The Twenty Melbourne Painters Society is not aligned with strict adherence to a particular style of painting.
 The tradition is for quality.
 The group supports high standards of craftsmanship within the framework of representational tonal painting, requiring members to consolidate and improve the quality of traditional art, and promote fellowship among painters in the community.
 In nurturing high standards of work through professional painting, teaching and judging, they ensure that these qualities are passed on to current and future artists.

-The banner image at the top of this page shows an exhibition at the Athenaeum Gallery in 1920, the gallery which hosted the first Twenty Melbourne Painters Society exhibition.
-Image courtesy of the Archives of the Melbourne Athenaeum Library
+The image below shows an exhibition at the Athenaeum Gallery in 1920, the gallery which hosted the first Twenty Melbourne Painters Society exhibition.
+Image courtesy of the Archives of the Melbourne Athenaeum Library.